guadag12/goterps/README.md

 ## Contact ❤️

 If you encounter a bug please make an issue!
 Feel free to write me with doubts to my gmail: guadag12@umd.edu or send me a DM on Twitter: [guadag12](https://twitter.com/guadag12)

+The hex logo design is inspired by [Harriet Goers's work](https://hgoers.github.io/GVPT622/).